 Summary

-This downloadable PDF lesson plan for English teachers helps students master the language of spreadsheets.
+This downloadable PDF lesson for B1 ESL students helps them master the language of spreadsheets.
 A practical ESL resource for any business English class material that focuses on explaining data, charts, and calculations in a professional setting.

 This B1 business English lesson helps students confidently discuss data.
 Activities include a vocabulary matching game, a listening exercise with a data expert, a grammar section on giving instructions, a reading comprehension task about a small business, and a final speaking practice where students present a budget.
 This class material provides a comprehensive introduction to using English for spreadsheet-related tasks in the workplace, making it a valuable resource for any professional English class.